Vector35/binaryninja-api/docs/guide/debugger.md

 where `bv` is another magic variable that always represents the current BinaryView.

-One can simply run `dbg.launch()` in the Python console to launch the target.
+You can simply run `dbg.launch()` in the Python console to launch the target.

 ## How-to Guide